Surveyors You Can Trust

 Designed to give landlords and investors an understanding of a property they are intending to purchase or for an existing rental property.

-Landlords must comply with over 140 pieces of legislation and more than 400 regulations so it is important they ensure their homes are fit for human habitation throughout a tenancy.
-Landlords can face fines of up to £30,000 per infringement of enforcement notices served by local authorities.
+Landlords must comply with over 140 pieces of legislation and more than 400 regulations so it is important they ensure their homes are safe and fit for habitation throughout a tenancy.

 Landlords may be able to off-set the cost of a Buy To Ley survey as a business expense, reducing the financial impact of the survey.